 As based on my books back in school — and as you can see in the photo — they also look so cute; so naturally, I was looking forward to it a lot!
 (If you’re a Star Wars fan, they definitely look like a cuddlier and smaller version of Yoda, no?)

 …But much to my dismay, I was unknowingly brought to a place that did NOT practice responsible tourism.
-This saddened me because the Tarsier is an endangered animal who is very delicate.
+This saddened me because the Tarsier is an endangered animal that is very delicate.

 For instance, did you know that if they are handled wrongly, touched carelessly, be surrounded by too much noise, or simply held captive, they can easily get stressed and commit suicide?
 Therefore, when I found out that the place we visited, the Loboc Tarsier Conservation Area in Bohol, was NOT a certified Tarsier sanctuary and which also had such poor conditions set out for the Tarsiers, I absolutely felt the need to spread the word to you guys!